leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ### 2. Overview of the seq2seq model before GPT-3

 *Disclaimer: The next two sections get slightly technical as I explain the models used.
-Feel free to skip over to the "Detecting GPT-3" section after if not feeling up to the challenge.*
+Feel free to skip over to the "How can we detect GPT-3?" section after if not feeling up to the challenge.*

 *Further disclaimer: I'm not an ML expert, and the models involved are complicated.
 I'll be leaning on [this talk](https://www.youtube.com/watch?v=S0KakHcj_rs "talk") plus the other explanations linked at the bottom of this article.
 Feel free to reply with any corrections.*